Baker Bowl: Other tenants

 In addition to Phillies baseball and Philadelphia Eagles football, the ballpark served the city as a multipurpose playing field available to other teams.

 The ballpark was selected as a neutral host site for Game 6 of the 1888 World Series played on October 22, 1888.
 4,000 fans saw the National League New York Giants defeat the American Association St. Louis Browns including veteran journalist Henry Chadwick, and popular entertainers DeWolf Hopper and Digby Bell.

 In 1894, six of the National League baseball clubs organized the American League of Professional Football Clubs, a professional soccer league.
 The league's inaugural game was played at Philadelphia Ball Park on October 6, 1894.
 The playing field measured 160 by 330 feet, and 500 fans saw New York defeat Philadelphia 5 to 0.

 The Cleveland Spiders played nine 'home games' at the ballpark on July 29–30, August 5–6, 8, and 11, 1898.

 The minor league baseball Tri-State League contested its 1904 championship game at the Phillies' ball park.
 York defeated Williamsport before 3,500 fans.

 Central High School's football team opened its season against Atlantic City High School on October 20, 1906, at the park.
 The independent Philadelphia Quakers football team played their home games at the ballpark in 1921.

+Hibernian was one of six clubs that played the 1916-1917 season in the American League of Association Football Clubs; the team played home games that season at the Phillies' park.
+The American Soccer League Philadelphia Soccer Club, called the "Phillies", played their home matches at the ballpark during the 1922-1923 season.

 During its tenure, the park hosted Negro league games, including four postseason seasons.
 In 1921, the Chicago American Giants (champions of the Negro National League) played a series against the team considered the best of the East in the Hilldale Club.
 The Baker Bowl hosted the first two games of a best-of-six series that Hilldale won three (with one tie).

 Three years later, the venue hosted the first two games of the 1924 Colored World Series between the Kansas City Monarchs and the Hilldale Club that the Monarchs won in ten games.
 The following year, the two teams met again in the 1925 Colored World Series; the Baker Bowl hosted Game 5 and 6 in a series that saw Hilldale win their first and only World Series.
 The following year, the Bowl hosted Game 4 and 5 of the 1926 Colored World Series.
 It was during a 1929 exhibition with a Negro league team that Babe Ruth hit two home runs that landed about halfway into the rail yards across the street in right.

 In 1923, Phillies Park hosted multiple college football games of Saint Joseph's Hawks football.
 LaSalle University opened its 1932 football season at the ballpark hosting Mount St. Mary's.

 Boxing matches were held at the ballpark and attracted large crowds.
 35,000 spectators saw George Godfrey lose on a foul to Primo Carnera on June 23, 1930.